lmoonie/ece499-smart-outlet-system/README.md

 The use of Wireguard allows the user to securely control and monitor their outlets from anywhere in the world with very little latency [4].
 While peer-to-peer networking is possible for the savvy user to configure, a relay server provides an easy-to-use and reliable backup [5].

+The original idea for this project came from an ECE 399 project created in fall 2024[6].

 # About the Team
 - **Chris James:** Electrical Engineering student at the University of Victoria.
 Chris led the electrical hardware development, including schematic design, PCB layout, assembly, and testing.
 - **Olivia Moonie:** Computer Engineering student at the University of Victoria.
 Olivia developed the embedded software used to control and monitor the smart outlet system and completed project documentation.